Councils

 As London's food growing network, we spotlight councils taking leadership and inspire other local authorities to do more so that every Londoner has a chance to grow their own food, regardless of their location.

-Read on for what councils can do, case studies and why councils should support food growing as well information on Fringe Farming.
+Read on for what councils can do, case studies and why councils should support food growing as well as information on peri-urban food production through our Fringe Farming report.

 What can councils do